GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a condensed summary of the information covered in the above illustrations.
+The following items are a quick review of the car insurance concepts touched on in this article.

-- You may be able to save up to $120 per year simply by quoting early and online
+- Drivers can save up to $110 per year just by quoting early and online

-- Drivers who may need additional liability coverage will pay about $520 per year to raise from 30/60 bodily injury limits to 250/500 limits
+- Insureds who may need additional liability coverage will pay approximately $520 each year to go from a low limit to 250/500 limits

 Rate Tables and Charts